janwilmake/x-cli/README.md

 CLI

 - package `npm i -g xymake` with bin `xy`
-- CLI that requests API key or opens browser, sets it
+- CLI that requests API key or opens browser, sets it in global config location
 - keep state of last tweet id + date per repo in `xymake.json` in repo.
 - CLI `xy ...` to send a tweet. uses current git of current folder to know if its a thread or not. will start new thread if the latest one is over a day ago (but will quote old one). will always attach tweets to repos by adding the repo url in the second tweet.